Real estate is undoubtedly a sizable investment.

 When do Real Estate Agents get paid their Commission?

-Real estate agents earn their keep by charging for services rendered when it comes to the sale or purchase of a property, i.e., finding interested parties for a buyer’s place, completing the necessary paperwork, and most importantly, negotiating the selling and buying prices.
+Realty services include finding interested parties for a buyer’s place, completing paperwork, and most importantly, negotiating the selling and buying prices.

-- You and the agent finalize a commission rate
+- You and an agent finalize a commission rate

 - The listing and buying agents settle on a split percentage